DIY Mudroom in an Armoire

 Now that the sides are done we can add the front face frames!

-Oh, how it’s coming right along!
+Oh, how the DIY armoire is coming right along!
 All we have left are the doors, crown molding and base molding (which is just a 1×3 furring strip)!
 Here goes the base molding and crown!
 You will notice, I didn’t miter my corners on the base molding…I just brought the front out to cover the ends of the side and since it’s painted you would never know that they aren’t mitered!!
 So make sure and do your sides first!

 The crown, on the other hand, will have to be mitered at 45 degrees off square, and you will want to do the front first!!
 I didn’t give lengths here either because you have to measure even the smallest hair of being off will create a problem!!
 Make sure and measure yours…the bottom part of your crown should be the length of the armoire, the top of the crown should be longer than (since it’s mitered).
 The sides are easy because only one end needs to be mitered as I left it a straight cut in the back!